brendajacobo/CT205_Project-/README.md

 ## Running the app
 - Clone the master branch of this repository.
 - Retrieve the key information for your Spotify API application and put it in a file called conf.json
-- Launch the app using 'python app.py' from the /spotify directory.
+- Launch the app using `python app.py` from the /spotify directory.